Home

 Aims and Benefits of the Plan

 Presently, The Plan assists persons suffering from chronic diseases in getting their prescription drugs and medical supplies at any participating public or private pharmacy at zero cost.
-This Plan provides support for persons suffering from chronic diseases, improves public awareness on chronic diseases and promotes prevention of chronic diseases.
+This Plan provides support for persons suffering from chronic diseases, improves public awareness on chronic diseases, and promotes prevention of chronic diseases.

 The Plan consists of two major programs – the Prescription Drug Program and the Healthy People Program.
 The Prescription Drug Program supports treatment of existing chronic conditions by enhancing access to prescription drugs in public and private pharmacies, reducing patient burden of paying for prescription drugs, and improving patient compliance in condition management.
-Prevention of chronic diseases is equally as important as treatment and cure, and so, the Healthy People Program has been designed to complement the Drug Program.
+Prevention of chronic diseases is equally as important as treatment and cure.
+And so, the Healthy People Program has been designed to complement the Drug Program.
 The Healthy People Program provides grants to local organizations for well-designed community projects to aid in fostering healthy lifestyles and wellness throughout The Bahamas.

-Chronic Diseases to be Covered
+Chronic Diseases Covered

 Chronic diseases are the major causes of illness, hospitalization, surgery and early deaths in The Bahamas.
 Persons suffering from one or more of the following chronic diseases and belonging to one of the covered groups can benefit from the Plan.